| 5 Min Read |

 Review all notice procedures in your contracts and the time requirements for the same.
 If you think that material deliveries may be late and may impact your performance, notify the proper parties via the proper procedures.
 Make it clear in this notice why the disruption in delivery has occurred.
 Reassure all parties that you intend to follow through on your scope of work so that there are no possible retaliatory claims against you for anticipatory breach.
 Proactively seek time extensions if you anticipate delays.

 Monitor your Project Locations

-Set up a monitoring system to keep track of COVID-19 outbreaks in your project areas and closely watch any associated supply chain disruptions, labour impacts, or governmental actions such as quarantines or travel restrictions
+Set up a construction project tracking system to keep track of COVID-19 outbreaks in your project areas and closely watch any associated supply chain disruptions, labour impacts, or governmental actions such as quarantines or travel restrictions